District Select - FRCC

 MAT 1260 Intro to Statistics (GT-MA1) - 3 College Credits - (Meets 5 credits of BVSD Math requirement)

 Introduces descriptive and inferential statistics, with an emphasis on critical thinking and statistical literacy.
 Topics include methods of data collection, presentation and summarization, introduction to probability concepts and distributions, and statistical inference of one and two populations.
 This course uses real world data to illustrate applications of a practical nature.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
-Prerequisites: A or B in Algebra I or higher AND GPA 3.0 or higher
+Prerequisites: MAT 0250, ACT Math 19+, SAT Math 500+, A or B in Algebra I or higher AND GPA 3.0 or higher OR Self Placement Survey

 - This course meets MA requirement for the FRCC Associate of Arts degree.